 James represents a wide variety of claimants and respondents in the Employment Tribunal, the Employment Appeal Tribunal and the High Court in employment disputes.
-He has advised and appeared for and against corporate clients and for individuals in litigation including British Airways, Barclays Bank, the Ministry of Justice, the Home Office and the Foreign and Commonwealth Office.
+He advises and has litigated in court for major government entities including the Cabinet Office, the Ministry of Defence, the Ministry of Justice, the Home Office, Foreign and Commonwealth Office and the Registrar of Companies.
+He has acted for corporate and other private clients including the University of Leicester and the Motorola Group, as well as for individuals and several unions in claimant-based work.

 James is an experienced advocate in: